Washington Report on Middle East Affairs, March 2000, Pages 3,74-76

 Please Defend Suha Arafat

 Enclosed is a letter printed in the St. Petersburg Times in Florida on Dec.
-3, 1999 which I believe should be responded to by the Washington Report.
+3, 1999 which I believe should be responded to by the Washington Report on Middle East Affairs.
 I believe the "poison gas" and "contaminated water" issues were taken out of context.
 And the hospital and medical care, I believe, is totally false.

 I am requesting that you respond to the Times issue because you must have more competent writers and facts available.
 The letter writer claims to be the president of Promoting Responsibility in Middle East Reporting.
 Is this a Jewish PAC or part of AIPAC?